OfficerChul/Online-Networking-Platform/README.md

   * Tests if the method has correct parameters or not
   * Tests if the method has correct modifiers or not
   * Tests if the method has correct return type or not
-  * Tests if the method retrives properly or not
+  * Tests if the method retrieves properly or not

 * **FriendRequestTest**